Trending Topics

 MADISON COUNTY, Miss. — A medical transport helicopter operated by Med-Trans Corporation crashed, killing all three crew members on board, the Associated Press reports.

 The AirCare helicopter, affiliated with the University of Mississippi Medical Center (UMMC), was not carrying any patients at the time of the crash.
-UMMC confirmed that the victims included two of their employees and a Med-Trans pilot, WJTV reports.

 The crash occurred in a heavily wooded area near the Natchez Trace Parkway and Highway 43 on March 10.
 Local authorities, including the Madison County Sheriff’s Office and the Gluckstadt Fire Department, responded to the scene.
-The Federal Aviation Administration (FAA) has been notified and is expected to conduct a thorough investigation into the incident.
+The Federal Aviation Administration (FAA) was notified and is expected to conduct a thorough investigation into the incident.

 Mississippi Governor Tate Reeves expressed his condolences, stating, “It’s a tragic reminder of the risks Mississippi’s first responders take every day to keep us safe.
 Our state will never forget the sacrifice of these heroes.”